 Apart from my day job, in 2011 I had taken on a side project of helping Steven Bryant with his business.
 I met Steve and the whole BCM crew back in 2005 at the Midwest Clinic, and the relationship stuck.
 As self-publishing freelance composers, all of them needed some sort of business support so they could focus on writing.
 And thus, Goddess of Win was born in 2015.
 My clients include Steve, Jonathan Newman, John Mackey, Michael Markowski and Eric Whitacre.

-When I’m not working, I enjoy photography, traveling, yoga and watching college football and The West Wing.
-A proud native Texan, I currently reside in Marietta, Georgia with my husband Cory, our daughter Finley, and our awesome dog Norah.
+When I’m not working, I enjoy photography, traveling, practicing yoga and watching college football and The West Wing.
+I currently reside in the Houston, TX suburbs with my husband Cory, our daughter Finley, and our awesome dog Norah.